Borgor-Chefs/CompTIA-Notes/computer hardware/The BIOS.md

 ## Boot Priority

-^480c62

-When you turn on a computer, the computer does a power on self test ([[#^c17715|POST]]).
+When you turn on a computer, the computer does a power on self test ([[#Power On Self Test (POST)|POST]]).
 This ensure that all the vital components are working, after this test the BIOS will then search for something to boot from (usually an operating system).

 You can also boot from a [[The Thumb Drive|USB]], [[CD-ROM|CD]] or even a [[The Floppy Drive|floppy disk]] as long as they have the proper boot files on them.
 These boot devices are stored in a list in the BIOS and the BIOS will check each one for something to boot from.
 The previously mentioned list and be changed.

 ## Power On Self Test (POST)

-^c17715

 To know if the POST worked, the computer will produce a short beeping noise to audibly let the user know that it is running properly.
 You will also know if the computer boots up into the operating system you're expecting.